kepra3/kp_dadi/README.md

 # kp_dadi

-*This branch is in development - not ready for public use!*
+*This repository is actively in development and will be continuously updated.*

 *Please email kepra3@gmail.com for enquiries and comments.
 You are welcome to raise an issue if there is a problem with a script.*